dkjl9823/interactive/assignments/interview.md

 * The *Black Panther* soundtrack (This album cured my concussion)
 * *Black Panther* in general
 * Sarah Ruhl’s *Passion Play* (You would have loved it)
-* Tony Kushner’s *Notes on Political Theatre* (everyone should read it.
+* Tony Kushner’s *Notes on Political Theatre* (Everyone should read it.
 Even if you're not into theatre.
 Or political, if that's even possible.)
 * *Father Comes Home From the Wars* by Suzan-Lori Parks
 * Bill Viola’s *Martyrs* installation in St. Paul’s Cathedral
 * *Telling Tales and Other New One-Act Plays* (Especially Athol Fugard's piece)